PlugnPay/shopping-cart-WooCommerce/README.md

 * Customer never leaves the given site during the checkout process.
 * Customer never sees our payment gateway during the checkout process.
 * This module requires the given website to be properly SSL secured.
+* Authorization Verification Hash ability
+* Divert payments to alternative gateway accounts, based upon currency selected

 Smart Screens v2
 * This is the most current version of our Smart Screens payment method.
-* Supports Credit Card, ACH/eCheck &/or any other payment options configured with us.
+* Supports Credit Card, ACH/eCheck & other payment options configured with us.
-* WooCommerce will NOT collect any sensitive payment info from the customer at checkout.
+* WooCommerce will NOT collect sensitive payment info from customer at checkout.
-* Customer will be redirected to our gateway's secure billing pages to complete their payment.
+* Customer is redirected to our gateway's secure billing pages to complete payment.
-* Our payment gateway will directly collect the payment data via our secure billing pages.
+* Our payment gateway directly collects payment data via our secure billing pages.
-* After the payment info is submitted & approved, we'll redirect the customer back to WooCommerce.
+* After payment is submitted & approved, we direct customer back to WooCommerce.
-* This module does NOT require the given site to be SSL secured, but its still HIGHLY recommended.
+* This module DOES NOT require site to be SSL secured, but is HIGHLY recommended.
+* 3D Secure checkout capable for approved merchants
+* Authorization Verification Hash ability
+* Divert payments to alternative gateway accounts, based upon currency selected

 Smart Screens v2 (CardX Build)
-* This is a modified version of our normal Smart Screens v2 module, but for CardX specific clients.
+* This is a modified version of Smart Screens v2, but for CardX specific clients.
-* If you have a CardX account, you should use this WooCommerce module instead of our generic one.
+* If you’re a CardX client, use this WooCommerce module instead of our generic one.

 Smart Screens v1 (Legacy)
 * TO PREVENT ISSUES, DO NOT USE THIS MODULE, UNLESS TOLD TO BY PLUGNPAY STAFF!
 * USE THE SMART SCREENS V2 MODULE INSTEAD FOR BEST RESULTS.
-* This is a legacy version of our Smart Screens payment method, for older/custom PnP accounts.
+* This legacy version of Smart Screens payment method for older PnP accounts.
-* Supports Credit Card &/or ACH/eCheck payment options configured with us.
+* Supports Credit Cards, ACH/eCheck & other payment options configured with us.
-* WooCommerce will NOT collect any sensitive payment info from the customer at checkout.
+* WooCommerce will NOT collect sensitive payment info from customer at checkout.
-* Customer will be redirected to our gateway's secure billing pages to complete their payment.
+* Customer is redirected to our gateway's secure billing pages to complete payment.
-* Our payment gateway will directly collect the payment data via our secure billing pages.
+* Our payment gateway will collect the payment data via our secure billing pages.
-* After the payment info is submitted & approved, we'll redirect the customer back to WooCommerce.
+* After payment is submitted & approved, we redirect customer back to WooCommerce.
-* This module does NOT require the given site to be SSL secured, but its still HIGHLY recommended.
+* This module DOES NOT require site to be SSL secured, but is HIGHLY recommended.
+* 3D Secure checkout capable for approved merchants
+* Authorization Verification Hash ability
+* Divert payments to alternative gateway accounts, based upon currency selected